The 50 best movies on Prime Video Australia

 Gladiator (2000)

-Ridley Scott’s revival of the swords-and-sandals genre remains a canny blockbuster, focusing on the noble Roman general Maximus (Russell Crowe), who is supreme in battle but betrayed by politics.
+Ridley Scott’s revival of the swords-and-sandals genre is a canny blockbuster, focusing on the noble Roman general Maximus (Russell Crowe), who’s supreme in battle but betrayed by politics.
 Cast into slavery by a jealous new emperor (Joaquin Phoenix), he uses success as a gladiator to steer him toward revenge and a satisfactory death.
-It’s a morbid scheme, but the digital spectacle helps render it heroic.
+It’s a doomed scheme, but the digital spectacle helps render it heroic.

 Heathers (1988)